th174/AacadFluAlign/README.md

 Credit for MUSCLE v3.0 goes to Bob Edgar http://www.drive5.com/muscle/manual/papers.html

-Credit for this program goes to Timmy Huang, Nikki Chester, David Suarez, and the Athens Acadmey Influenza Genome Project
+Credit for this program goes to Timmy Huang, Nikki Chester, David Suarez, and the Athens Academy Influenza Genome Project